We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 Arousal Burden is Linked with Long-Term Cardiovascular and All-Cause Mortality

-Guest Blogger: Mattias Baumert Overview What is the problem being addressed?
+Guest Blogger: Mattias Baumert What is the problem being addressed?
 Our objective was to quantify the burden of cortical arousals throughout sleep and determine its association with long-term cardiovascular (CV) and overall mortality.
 What was the approach to solving the problem?
 We quantified arousal burden (AB) as the cumulative duration of all arousal events relative to total sleep time in three large cohort studies.
 Keep reading

 0